If you were into learning Spanish, you’d have encountered the DELE Vs SIELE proficiency exams.

 Candidates are not required to take tests at every level.

-You can skip different levels and can appear for a higher one directly.
+You can skip different levels and appear directly at a higher one.

 Of 100 marks, one must get a minimum of 60 overall to pass, at least 30 in collaborative writing, reading, listening, and verbal sections.